 Working as a crew, you will attend emergencies, initiating appropriate care and effective treatment for patients but also providing care, reassurance and support to the patient and relatives.
 You will need to be able to select and apply your skills, training and equipment safely and within the appropriate level of training, competency and scope of practice to achieve the best possible outcome for your patient.

 It is an extremely fulfilling job where you can make a real difference to people’s lives.
 It offers variety and challenge but the personal rewards are amazing.

 Training is for 13 months.
 You will start with 18 weeks classroom based clinical training.
 Successful completion of the 13 month training programme means you will hold nationally recognised qualifications.

-- Minimum of five GCSEs (or equivalent qualifications) at Grade C or above including English, Maths and Science.
-Candidates with healthcare experience and GCSEs in Mathematics and English Language at Grade C or above, or equivalent will be considered.
+- Candidates with healthcare experience and GCSEs in Mathematics and English Language at Grade C or above, or equivalent will be considered.

-- You must hold a full and valid EU Driving License with no more than three endorsement points (in exceptional circumstances a maximum of six points may be considered).
+- You must hold a full and valid EU Driving Licence with no more than three endorsement points (in exceptional circumstances a maximum of six points may be considered).